I will give an invited talk at the Chatbots Track at the Deep Learning Summit London, on 22 September 2016.

 AI & deep learning are powering interactive messaging services known as chatbots & virtual assistants, which use conversational interfaces to create deeper, more personalised one-to-one customer experiences.
 The Chatbot Track will explore the technical advancements in deep learning, NLP & predictive intelligence to create conversational self-learning bots for messaging platforms, healthcare, personalised services & more.

 A virtual character that behaves as a human can be used to train people in social interactions.
-For example a virtual agent that plays the role of a suspect in practice police interviews can be used by students of the police academy to hone their interrogation skills.
+For example, a virtual agent that plays the role of a suspect in practice police interviews can be used by students of the police academy to hone their interrogation skills.
 Creating a virtual character that behaves as a human is a challenge we approach by looking at how humans behave in this situation.
-We find psychological concepts and theories that explains the behaviour of humans and use these to create a behaviour selection model for the virtual character.
+We find psychological concepts and theories that explain the behaviour of humans and use these to create a behaviour selection model for the virtual character.
 The result is a virtual character, a virtual suspect, that behaves in a believable and (anti)social manner.